JoseDeFreitas/CodewarsLogger/README.md

 Of course, you can just download the entire repository as a `.zip` file and keep only the [CodewarsGitHubLogger](/CodewarsGitHubLogger) folder.
-Then, make it so it creates and updates all the files in the folder you want (the folder that is connected to the GitHub repository of your choice).
+Then, make it so it creates and updates all the files in the folder you want (the folder that is connected to the private GitHub repository of your choice).
 I provide a [simple example of a local run to a different folder]() in the wiki.

 ### After completion